shaunluttin/Blazor.WebAssembly.WeatherApp/JOURNAL.md

 * Implement an IWeatherService that consumes the WeatherAPI.com service.
 Done.

 * Break out the list of cities into its own component.
+Done.

+* Create a results page and pass the city temperature to it.*

 # Requirements